Please note: ALIVE provides services only to domestic violence victims. However, all of our services are available to males as well as females.

 Crisis Hotline and Crisis Intervention

 Professional staff and trained volunteers provide immediate assistance to victims of family violence 24 hours a day, seven days a week, 365 days a year.
-The initial crisis call is often the first time someone has been willing to listen to a victim's story without criticizing or passing judgment.
-The person who answers the crisis line can:
+The initial crisis call is often the first time someone will listen to a victim’s story without criticizing or passing judgment.
+The ALIVE advocate answering the crisis line can:

 - Complete a safety plan with the victim

 - Give information about victims’ legal rights, including the Crime Victims’ Compensation Fund

 - Provide information about ALIVE’s services

 - Make appropriate referrals